One of the aims of the Association is to support King George V College by attending events and by raising funds for a variety of purposes.

 The most noteworthy social event in the Association's calendar is the afore mentioned Annual Dinner.
 Usually held on Maundy Thursday, the event has changed location throughout the years, taking in the Prince of Wales Hotel, the Bold Hotel, Southport & Birkdale Cricket Club and Formby Hall Hotel.,The organiser for over forty years was Stan Rimmer, to whom OGs owe a debt of gratitude for his consistent work and dedication.
 Stan handed over the organising duties for 2009 onwards to Jonathan Elliott, earning a well-earned rest and bottle of red each year!.
 It is encouraging to note that regular attendance is gradually increasing, with 132 dining at the 2008 event, although we peaked with 200 people attended the 75th Anniversary Dinner in 2001.

 After several successful years, the Committee decided to bring the event back into Southport Town Centre, holding the dinner at the Bold Hotel and the Prince of Wales Hotel.
 In 2016, the dinner moved once again, to the Ramada Hotel on the Promenade.

-In 2018 and 2019 the dinner was held at the Hesketh Golf Club, which will also be the venue for the 2020 Centenary Dinner.
+In 2018 and 2019 the dinner was held at the Hesketh Golf Club.